ifHamzah93/cheese-mvc-react/walkthrough/5-rest-api-deployment.md

     - name tag: `<your-name>-public-subnet-2`
     - vpc: select your VPC
     - availability zone: `us-east-1b`
-        - MUST BE a different AZ then your `-public-subnet-1` check your [NOTE]s
+        - MUST BE a different AZ then your `-public-subnet-1` check your [NOTE]s for the `vpc availability zone` you selected initially
         - IPv4 CIDR block: `10.0.3.0/24`
 - create subnet
 - go to subnets